Old Capitol Farmers Market Vendor Policies

 - Support, revitalize, and grow downtown Springfield by increasing foot traffic and patronage to the downtown area.

-The Market is governed by Downtown Springfield Inc. and managed through a partnership with Illinois Stewardship Alliance (ISA) and genHkids.
+The Market is governed by Downtown Springfield Inc. and managed through a partnership with Illinois Stewardship Alliance (ISA) and Springfield Area Arts Council.
 Downtown Springfield Inc. retains ownership of the Market and is responsible for consumer marketing and sponsorships.
-Illinois Stewardship Alliance is responsible for Market operations, including registration, approval of applicants, space assignments, inspections, vendor disputes, and other processes involving vendors.
+Illinois Stewardship Alliance is responsible for Market operations, including registration, approval of applicants, space assignments, inspections, vendor disputes, educational programming, and other processes involving vendors.
 Springfield Area Arts Council is responsible for vetting artisan vendors and arranging for local musicians to provide live music and entertainment.
-Please contact the Market Manager, Lindsay Keeney at email@example.com with questions, or call the ISA office at 217-528-1563.
+Please contact the Market Manager, Lindsay Keeney at firstname.lastname@example.org with questions, or call the ISA office at 217-528-1563.

 Definition of Producer-Only